SumoLogic/terraform-codegen/README.md

 ## How to enable the Generator for your API?
 Your API must be have following OpenAPI vendor extensions.

-1. `x-tf-create` (boolean value):
+1. `x-tf-create` (string value):
 The create endpoint for this API.
 This tag goes in the path section of the yaml file under the operation header for an endpoint.
+The value of that tag should be the preferred name of the endpoint (ex. createRole)

-2. `x-tf-read` (boolean value):
+2. `x-tf-read` (string value):
 The read endpoint for this API.
 This tag goes in the path section of the yaml file under the operation header for an endpoint.
+The value of that tag should be the preferred name of the endpoint (ex. getRole)

-3. `x-tf-update` (boolean value):
+3. `x-tf-update` (string value):
 The update endpoint for this API.
 This tag goes in the path section of the yaml file under the operation header for an endpoint.
+The value of that tag should be the preferred name of the endpoint (ex. updateRole)

-4. `x-tf-delete` (boolean value):
+4. `x-tf-delete` (string value):
 The delete endpoint for this API.
 This tag goes in the path section of the yaml file under the operation header for an endpoint.
+The value of that tag should be the preferred name of the endpoint (ex. deleteRole)

 5. `x-tf-resource-name` (string value) (OPTIONAL):
 This is the name that we want the resource to have.
 This is important in the case that the component name doesn’t match the name we want to show users.
 If not used, then the resource name will default to the component name.